NoFussComputing/git_configuration/docs/projects/git_configuration/index.md

 - notate that the ansible-ee container has this included
 - notate that this is also included in our ansible roles repo.

+!!!
+Tip
+    When using our [Ansible Execution Environment Docker Container](../execution_environment/index.md) `nofusscomputing/ansible-ee` this role is included as part of that containers build.

+!!!
+Tip
+    This role is also included in our [Ansible Roles](../ansible-roles/index.md) git repository.